 Diagnosing Difficulty Swallowing

 Because the symptoms can indicate a serious disease like cancer, you should consult one of our gastroenterology specialists for a thorough evaluation and accurate diagnosis.
-They will give perform a physical exam, review your medical history and order a number of tests to narrow down the diagnosis.
-An X-ray of your neck and/or chest with a contrast solution, usually liquid barium, may be ordered and will show where food and liquid are getting stuck or may allude to a motility disorders.
-Our doctors will need to perform an upper endoscopy in order to directly visualize your esophagus to rule out any mass lesions and in order to take biopsies of the lining of your esophagus to rule out eosinophillic esophagitis.
-Manometry allows the doctor to measure the pressure inside your esophagus in order to diagnose a motility disorder as a cause of your symptoms.
+They will perform a physical exam, review your medical history, and order several tests to narrow down the diagnosis.
+An X-ray of your neck or chest with a contrast solution, usually liquid barium, may be ordered to show where food and liquid are getting stuck or may allude to motility disorders.
+Our doctors will need to perform an upper endoscopy to directly visualize your esophagus to rule out any mass lesions and take biopsies of the lining of your esophagus to rule out eosinophilic esophagitis.
+Manometry allows the doctor to measure the pressure inside your esophagus to diagnose a motility disorder as a cause of your symptoms.

 Treating Difficulty Swallowing

 The treatment of your symptoms will depend on the underlying cause and the diagnosis.
 As discussed above, there are many possible causes of your symptoms.
-Your gastroenterologist will be able to prescribe an individualized treatment plan once a diagnosis is made.
+Your gastroenterologist will be able to prescribe an individualized treatment after establishing a diagnosis.

-Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
+Important Reminder: The only intent of this information is to provide guidance, not definitive medical advice.
 Please consult a doctor about your specific condition.
 Only trained, experienced gastroenterologists like our doctors can determine an accurate diagnosis and proper treatment.